 - The “days to maturity” of the particular seed variety you’re growing (this info should be on your seed packet).

-Once you have this info, simply count back from your first frost date based on your “days to maturity” to determine when you should start your seeds.
-(And if that’s too complicated, scroll down the page to our downloadable fall seed starting calculator, which makes it super easy to figure out when to start any of your fall seeds.)
+Once you know this info (above), simply count back from your first frost date based on your “days to maturity” to determine when you should start your seeds.

 There are also plenty of fall/winter veggies that will continue growing even in sub-freezing temperatures with no protection.
-You can be more aggressive about starting those seeds closer to your first frost date if you’d like.
-(Look for “cold hardy” varieties, or if you’re a GrowJourney member, simply look at the Growing Notes icons on your seed packets or in your My Seeds area to find out the frost and freeze tolerance of a particular variety.)
+As mentioned previously, you can be more aggressive about starting those seeds closer to your first frost date if you’d like.

-In fact, a frost or a freeze will sweeten the flavor of cold hardy veggies when the plants’ sugars become more concentrated as a natural antifreeze against the cold.
+Something else to look forward to: a frost or a freeze will sweeten the flavor of cold hardy veggies when the plants’ sugars become more concentrated as a natural antifreeze against the cold!

 Downloadable Fall Seed Starting Calculator